brandonramirez/todo-api/docs/Design.md

 DbObjectAdapter:

-  - implemenmts the Mongo client's DbObject interface
+  - implements the MongoDB client's DbObject interface
   - has a `toTask()` method which returns a Task object
-  - public no-arg constructor
-  - second constructor takes a Task object and uses that as the source for DbObject's `put` and `get` methods.
+  - constructor takes a Task object and uses that as the source for DbObject's `put` and `get` methods.

 TaskManagementService: